-2.8 100 Millisecond Minimum Output
+2.8 100 MILLISECOND MINIMUM OUTPUT

 When the detector operates in Presence mode, two modes of operation are available for the call outputs; Normal mode or 100 Millisecond Minimum Output mode.
-Select the 100 Millisecond Minimum Output mode by way of a DIP switch on the two-position DIP switch module labeled S3 located on the PC board.
+Select the 100 Millisecond Minimum Output mode by way of a DIP switch module labeled S3 located on the PC board.
 When this feature is off, call outputs will stay on only as long as the detection zone is occupied.
 When this feature is on, every call output will have a minimum duration of 100 milliseconds.